 The update said that Cerny’s snapshot of backward compatibility with the 100 most-played PlayStation 4 games showed the efforts so far for the feature, but hundreds of other PlayStation 4 games have already been tested, with thousands more in the pipeline.
 Games are said to be undergoing evaluation on a title-by-title basis to check for any issues once run on the PlayStation 5.

 This is a much-needed clarification for current PlayStation 4 owners who want to keep playing their libraries on the PlayStation 5.
-While we will have to wait and see how many PlayStation 4 games the PlayStation 5 will be able to run at launch, it appears that Sony is hard at work on getting that percentage as high as possible.
+While we will have to wait and see how many PlayStation 4 games the

 The explanation of backward compatibility on the PlayStation 5, however, does not address rumors that the new console will not only play PlayStation 4 games, but also titles for the PlayStation 3, PlayStation 2, and original PlayStation.
 It remains to be seen if the feature will indeed work with all generations of the console.